Ultimate Guide to Public Speaking in Marketing: Build Authority, Generate Leads, and Grow Faster

 Selecting Your Ideal Audience and Topic for Speaking

-Once your goals are clear, the next step is to define who you are speaking to and where.
-Different channels and formats reach different audiences at varying rates of consumption.
-This could include events, short form or long form social media videos, PR, webinars etc. By identifying the platforms and audiences that align with your goals, you can plan your speaking efforts to create maximum impact.
-Alongside this, make sure your presentations, videos, and other speaking content are aligned with your ongoing campaigns.
-Think of public speaking as one of your campaign levers that can be applied across every channel to amplify your message.
+Once your goals are clear, decide who you are speaking to and where they pay attention.
+Different channels and formats reach different audiences at different rates of consumption, from live events and short or long form video to PR and webinars.
+Identify the platforms and audiences that match your goal, then plan your speaking to land where it counts.
+Make sure your presentations, videos and other speaking content line up with the campaigns you are already running.
+Treat speaking as one of your campaign levers, something you can pull across every channel to amplify a message, not a separate activity that sits to one side.

 Aligning Public Speaking with Your Marketing Funnel

-Public speaking works best when it is part of a carefully crafted funnel strategy.
-Every talk, video, or podcast appearance should help guide your audience through a clear journey, from awareness to consideration to conversion.
-It is not effective to create a sales video, then deliver an event presentation on a different topic, followed by a podcast interview on something else.
-By aligning your talks with your marketing funnel, you provide your audience with a coherent path that builds trust, demonstrates value, and moves them closer to taking action.
-Without this alignment, it will be difficult to track results or see meaningful growth from your public speaking efforts.
+Speaking works best as part of a carefully crafted funnel, where every talk, video or podcast appearance guides your audience from awareness to consideration to conversion.
+A sales video, an event talk on a different topic, and a podcast on something else again will not compound.
+Align your talks to a funnel and each piece gives the audience a coherent path that builds trust, demonstrates value, and moves them closer to action.
+Without that alignment, it is hard to track results or see meaningful growth from your speaking.

 Common Mistakes Marketers Make When Preparing Public Speaking Presentations